 And unscrew it.

 The Moyes Mega was one of the last single surface flex-wings (with exposed cross-tubes) to be competitive after the release of the Ultralight Products Comet.

 The evolution of the flex-wing hang glider is not straight-forward.
 This single surface design, which I think is a Seedwings (California) Sensor of the late 1970s, pre-dates the discarding of draggy deflexor cables in favour of stronger and stiffer leading edge tubes.
-However, the Seedwings trade mark curved tips, configured with a tapered glass fiber extension of the leading edge bowed into a curve by sail tension, was ahead of its time.
-(Seedwings of California is a separate entity from Seedwings, Europe.)
+However, the Seedwings trade mark curved tip, configured with a tapered glass fiber extension of the leading edge bowed by sail tension, was ahead of its time.
+(Seedwings of California is a separate entity from Seedwings in Europe.)